beanbeanjuice/cafeBot/README.md

 * `/twitch` - Add or remove twitch channels to be notified for!
 * `/version` - Get the current bot version!
 * `/who` - Get some information about yourself or another user!
+* `/calendar` - Add, view, and parse calendars.
+You can now view your calendars through Discord!

 #### 5. Interaction Commands